filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

 ## Maintenance and Upgrade Plans

 Maintenance:
-* After project completion, maintaining and iterating on user feedback on the system actively for the T+3 months.
-Bug fixes if any.
+* After project completion, maintaining and iterating on user feedback on the system actively for the next 3 months.
+Bug fixes, if any.
 * For 1 year: support if the system goes down.

 Upgrade Plans: